rudidude86/gura-lang.github.io/index.md

 but with a familiar appearance.

 Take a look at a simple example.
-The following code prints content of a text file with line numbers.
+The following code prints content of a text file along with line numbers.

     printf('%d %s', 1.., readlines('foo.txt'))